Amazon Pay

 How to configure

-How you configure Amazon Pay depends on whether you're using DigitalRiver.js with Elements or Drop-in payments.
+How you configure Amazon Pay depends on whether you're using DigitalRiver.js with Elements.

 How it works